iqiyi/dpvs/README.md

 ## DPDK setup.

-Currently, `dpdk-stable-18.11.2` is recommended for `DPVS`. `dpdk-stable-17.11.2` and `dpdk-stable-17.11.6` are supported until the lifetime ending of DPVS v1.8.
+Currently, `dpdk-stable-18.11.2` is recommended for `DPVS`. `dpdk-stable-17.11.2` and `dpdk-stable-17.11.6` are supported until the lifecycle end of DPVS v1.8.

 > You can skip this section if experienced with DPDK, and refer the [link](http://dpdk.org/doc/guides/linux_gsg/index.html) for details.